zetorange1/bZx-monorepo/README.md

-# b0x Portal
+# bZx Portal

-Frontend portal for the b0x network.
+Frontend portal for the bZx network.

 __Note:__ This project is still under *heavy* construction.